Esmail-ibraheem/TorchLlm/README.md

-# MLDL-notebooks
+# TorchLlm

-## Put here my journey of learning AI from the ground up, starting with Pytorch, Jax, Tensorflow, etc, to build my own model.
+## building new version of the pytorch which focused on the machine leanring and deep learning models (HuggingFace in one library)

 ## TODO